 Rebecca was appointed Pro-Vice-Chancellor (International) at the University of Sheffield in 2010 where she led the creation of a successful new internationalization strategy for the University as their first PVC International.
 The legacy of this can be seen in the award winning 'We are International' campaign, and strengthened links at all levels with leading institutions worldwide, including the University of Tokyo bilateral summer school programmes.

-In 2013 Rebecca joined the British Council as their Director of International Higher Education and in June 2014 was appointed Director of Education -- a role that covers the work of the British Council in Schools, Skills, Science for Society and Higher Education.
-In this role she is leading on a refreshed overarching Education strategy for the British Council and on the education elements of the 2013/14 Triennial Review.
+In 2013 Rebecca joined the British Council as their Director of International Higher Education and in June 2014 was appointed Director of Education -- a role that covered the work of the British Council in Schools, Skills, Science for Society and Higher Education.

-In 2014 Rebecca was delighted to be invited to rejoin the academic community of the University of Nottingham as Honorary Professor of Applied Linguistics and International Education (SMLC, Malysia Campus).
+In 2014 Rebecca was delighted to be invited to rejoin the academic community of the University of Nottingham as Honorary Professor of Applied Linguistics and International Education (SMLC, Malysia Campus) a role which was renewed in 2017.
+In that year, Rebecca was also appointed Chief Officer, Learning and Teaching for the International Baccalaureate Organisation with a remit to further develop their programmes at all levels, based on leading research and insight from schools, their communities, universities and employers.